-Providing 50 hours a week 'on-call' cover is a significant commitment, therefore it is important to have the support from others like family and friends as their lives can be affected too.
-Being an on-call firefighter means that you may have to respond 'at the drop of a hat' when you're on-call and your alerter goes off.
+Providing a minimum of 50 hours a week 'on-call' cover is a significant commitment, therefore it is important to have the support from others like family and friends as their lives can be affected too.
+Being an on-call firefighter means that you have to respond 'at the drop of a hat' when you're on-call and your alerter goes off.

 Being 'on-call' doesn't stop you from going about your daily activities, whether that is working, going to the shop or for a walk for example, as long as you remain close to your local fire station as you will need to respond when your alerter goes off.
 There may also be occasions such as birthdays, weddings and events that you are unable to attend if you are 'on-call'.
-There will be occasions where you can book holiday like with any other employment, but that needs to be agreed with the Station Manager or Watch Manager in advance.
-However, our on-call firefighters are proud to be firefighters and protect their community.
+You will get holiday entitlement based upon your declared hours.
+This can be used by requesting it in and getting approval in advance from your Watch or Station Manager.